BlueBrain/nexus/src/main/paradox/docs/api/current/kg/views/composite-view-api.md

 ### RemoteProjectEventStream

-This source will read events in a streaming fashion from any project in a remote Nexus deployment.
+This source reads events in a streaming fashion from the defined project event log in a remote Nexus deployment.

-The events will be then consumed by the projections stage.
+The events are offered to the projections stage.

 ```json
 {